 Moreover, it’s not only the characters’ motives and actions that make the show entertaining, but also the well-written dialogue.
 There are many eloquent and meaningful speeches (filled with foreshadowing) that not only give you an insight into the characters’ mentalities, but also show them questioning their dangerous lifestyle, their morality and their brutal society (full of betrayal, scheming and deceit) that will not hesitate to eradicate them if they let their guard down.
 The show’s creators also cleverly make the dialogue have much importance which compels you to listen.
 For example, there are cases when a character is just explaining their plans to someone else, compromising with their enemy or trying to make a powerful leader their ally.
 These moments could easily come across as boring and lead to you not paying any attention at all, but that doesn’t happen because the dialogue captures and holds your attention and makes you tense or excited to see the outcome of the conversation as it can massively determine what happens next.
 Black Sails clearly demonstrates that it does not always have to have action in order to engross their audience as its dialogue does that job just as well.
 In fact, I found myself memorising some lines word for word because they were so riveting and impactful.

-The last thing I would say is that, even if you’re not a fan of historical drama and prefer the TV shows that are set closer to our time, you should still give Black Sails a watch because it will make you become so intrigued by The Golden Age of Piracy that you’ll end up researching it.
+The last thing I would say is that, even if you’re not a fan of historical drama and prefer the TV shows that are set closer to our time, you should still give Black Sails a watch because it manages to addresses modern-day issues and topics through the context of The Golden Age of Piracy.

 So, get ready to watch a show that will make you look at pirates in a completely different way as it leaves you in triumph, tears or tension with its amazing episodes, scenes and cliffhangers.